IvanBirkmaier/social_media_platform/README.md

 2. Access the application at localhost:3000.
 3. Verify all containers are operational, especially the microservices and consumers, using `docker ps`.

+# Link to the Trello board for the projekt.

+You need to have permission for the [Trello board](https://trello.com/b/H6So0pAj/social-media-app).

 # Enviroment Deployment-Diagramm

 ![Diagramm](project_files/Setup.jpeg)